 Mr. Chairman and members of the Committee, my name is Stuart L. Somach.
 I am an attorney with the law firm of Somach Simmons & Dunn, located in Sacramento, California.
-We represent clients in California, Oregon, Nevada and Arizona on a variety of issues and matters, including those involving water and the environment.
+We represent clients in California, Arizona, Texas, Oregon and Nevada on a variety of issues and matters, including those involving water and the environment.
 I have testified before this Committee, and other House and Senate committees, on numerous issues and legislation, including hearings dealing with the Coordinated Operations Agreement, the Endangered Species Act, the Central Valley Project Improvement Act, and various versions of so-called "CALFED" legislation.
-I also worked on legislation which became the Southern Oregon Bureau of Reclamation Repayment Act of 2005 (Pub.
+I also worked on legislation, which became the Southern Oregon Bureau of Reclamation Repayment Act of 2005 (Pub.
 L. 109-138).
 That legislation deals with issues similar to those that are presented in the instant legislation.
+Most recently, on June 4, 2012, I testified before this Committee on a predecessor to the current legislation.